-LKI's distinguished reputation has been earned through many years of observance of applicable law and adherence to ethical business standards.
-Each LKI employee is committed to these standards in the conduct of all aspects of LKI's business.
-In view of widespread public concern about best business practices, the Board of Directors has adopted a formal company ethics policy to reaffirm for all concerned LKI's standards of conduct for its global business.
+LKIcs distinguished reputation has been earned through many years of observance of applicable law and adherence to ethical business standards.
+Each LKI employee is committed to these standards in the conduct of all aspects of LKIcs business.
+In view of widespread public concern about best business practices, the Board of Directors has adopted a formal company ethics policy to reaffirm for all concerned LKIcs standards of conduct for its global business.